Healing The Mother Wounds: 9 Powerful Ways To Heal Your Inner Child

 You start exploring your feelings by writing them in your journal.
 It may be the pain of disappointment, loss, victimization, grief – anything that hurts you.

-Writing your pain may bring tears.
+Writing about your pain may bring tears.
 This is a sign that you’ve hit a turning point and that continuing to write will help you open your heart and heal your wounds.

 Many of us have learned to swallow our pain.
 Practicing journal writing consistently will help undo the self-censorship habit.